 While Colorado has made significant improvements in coverage, it is essential for individuals to pick the right plan for their personal situation during open enrollment season.
 Don’t assume if you re-enroll that last year’s plan is identical in benefits to this year’s plan.
 People living with a chronic disease, and their caregivers, know how essential continuous coverage can be for one’s health, well-being, and finances.

 Unfortunately, there may be some hidden elements of a health insurance plan which could present barriers to accessing dependable and affordable care.
 The Chronic Care Collaborative encourages all Coloradans to be mindful of insurance plan designs that include coinsurance, step therapy or copay accumulator programs.
 As you compare plans, keep an eye out for plan design language could lead to challenges in accessing or affording treatment options, specialty providers, or a new healthcare setting.
+If you have experienced barriers to care in the past, please fill out this brief survey so we can improve health policy in Colorado for people like you.

 There are many resources available to consumers to help you make the most informed decision before enrolling in a plan.
 The Colorado Gerontological Society is offering free virtual Medicare workshops during Medicare’s open enrollment.
 Connect for Health Colorado has a consumer-friendly Plan Finder Tool to help sort through plans offered on Colorado’s health insurance marketplace.
 You can also talk to your HR staff, if your insurance is sponsored by your employer, or a health navigator can help you identify the right plan for your health needs and avoid plans with particular barriers to care.
 Regardless of where you get your insurance, here is a helpful checklist for people living with chronic conditions and their caregivers.